jongpie/NebulaLogger/nebula-logger-plugins/Slack/README.md

 Within Slack, you'll need to setup incoming webhooks to allow the Logger Slack plugin to create messages.
 The high-level steps are:

-1. Create a new app in your Slack workspace and enable incoming webhooks for your app
+1. Create a new app in your Slack workspace (or use an existing app, if you prefer)
 2. Create a new incoming webhook for your app, and copy the webhook URL.
 This will be used in Salesforce (see below steps)

 Check out [Slack's webhooks documentation](https://api.slack.com/messaging/webhooks) for more details on how to setup incoming webhooks.